Step-by-Step Guide to Removing a Board Member for Violating Policies in a Canadian Charity

 Maintaining Board Dynamics and Transparency

-We need to protect healthy board relationships while addressing serious policy breaches.
+Protecting healthy board relationships while addressing serious policy breaches requires careful balance.

 Transparency means sharing relevant information without creating unnecessary drama.